rijacklin/data-structures-cc/ch02/ch02-notes.md

   keep track of the number of elements actually stored in a.
 In this way, the list elements are stored in a[0], ..., a[n-1], and at all times a.length >= n.

-### Theorem about Array Stacks
+### Theorem

 - Ignoring the cost of calls to resize, an ArrayStack supports:

   - get(i) and set(i, x) in O(1) time per operation; and
   - add(i, x) and remove(i) in O(1 + n - i) time per operation

-- Further, if we start with an empty ArrayStack, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time cost per resize operation (amortized analysis).
+- Furthermore, if we start with an empty ArrayStack, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time cost per resize operation (amortized analysis).